-1.1 Annual review of NSDNR's significant species and habitats database, and other species status lists.
+1.1 Annual review of NSDLF's significant species and habitats database, and other species status lists.
 1.2 Percent of CMZs meeting the 60% closed forest condition guideline.
 1.3 Proportion of area reserved from harvest under a protected areas strategy by EPU.
 1.4 Percent of defined forest area by EPU protected for old forest values.
 2.1 Proportion of natural regeneration in reforestation program.
 2.2 Proportion of total (softwood and hardwood) area harvested using unevenaged, thinning, shelterwood, selection cut and/or partial cut techniques by EPU.
 2.3 Area of forest disturbed by fire, insect and disease.
 2.4 Area (by ha) affected by budworm outbreak on the Cape Breton Highlands.
 3.1 Area (by ha) of regular harvest in steep slope areas.
 3.2 Proportion of identified watershed area (that is managed by PHP) in closed forest condition.
 3.3 Number of riparian zone non-conformance incidents.

 3.4 Number of road construction and stream crossing incidents according to company guidelines.
 4.1 Yearly average volume per hectare harvested.
 4.2 Total growing stock of both merchantable and non-merchantable species on forest lands.
 4.3 Width of permanently disturbed area due to road construction.
 5.1 Area (by ha) of hardwood management.
 5.2 Annual harvest level.
 5.3 Number of reasonable 3rd party requests approved.
 5.4 Proportion harvest volume sold to other mills.
 6.1 Number of opportunities to meet with Mi'kmaw community representatives.
 6.2 Volume harvested under agreements with Mi'kmaq communities.
-6.3 Number of FAC meetings and general public opportunities/ avenues for public participation.
-6.4 Level of investment and contribution to education and extension initiatives.
+6.3 Level of investment and contribution to education and extension initiatives.